 Feel free to contact us or give us a call at 773-399-1122 to discuss the possibility of engaging Reda | Ciprian | Magnone, LLC to represent you in an Illinois eviction matter.
 We do charge a fee for in-office consultations, but we are always willing to have a short, 5-10 minute discussion, free of charge, to see if we are a match for an engagement.

-We handle each case individually on its merits, but, in general, we charge a flat $600 (plus costs) for the following services: initial drafting of summons and complaint, tracking the sheriff’s service of process, informing the client of the results of service of process, preparing for court and making the first appearance in court.
-For any services outside of our fixed fee, we bill attorney time at an hourly rate of $275 per hour plus costs and clerk time at $85.
+We handle each eviction case individually on its merits.
+Generally, it costs approximately $650 plus costs for the following services: initial drafting of summons and complaint, tracking the sheriff’s service of process, informing the client of the results of service of process, preparing for court and making the first appearance in court.
+Nonetheless, these eviction services and any others are billed for attorney time at the hourly rate of $295 per hour plus costs and clerk time at $85.
 Clients pay all court costs, service of process fees, and other costs.
-For other landlord-tenant consultations and matters, we charge $300 per hour.
+For other landlord-tenant consultations and non-eviction matters, we charge $325 per hour.
 We are not engaged to assist any potential client until we receive a signed engagement letter and advance payment of fees and costs.
 You can find our more about us and our services here.